Blind golf champion redefines what's possible

 It's a routine practiced by millions of golfers around the world.
 Now imagine doing it with your eyes closed.
 All the time.

-That's the everyday reality for Mario Tobia, a four-time American blind golf champion redefining what's possible on the course.
+That's what it's like for Mario Tobia, a four-time American blind golf champion redefining what's possible on the course.

 "When I first lost my vision it was pretty traumatic," Tobia tells CNN Sport.
 "I had to stop working and things like that.